-The COVID-19 pandemic has had an unprecedented effect on every facet of the restaurant industry, from logistics and supply chain to kitchen hygiene protocols to customers’ attitudes around safety.
-For those ready to adapt and pivot their restaurant operations, this time can be turned into an opportunity.
+The COVID-19 pandemic has had a tremendous effect on every facet of the restaurant industry, from logistics and supply chain to kitchen hygiene protocols to customers' attitudes around safety.
+For those willing and ready to make a few changes to day-to-day restaurant operations, this can be a time of opportunity.

 Countries like China, South Korea, Italy, and Japan are coming out from under lockdown orders, and we can look to them to understand the new changes they have implemented.
 In the U.S., many states have started a gradual reopening of restaurants while adhering to social distancing measures that ensure the safety of their staff and customers.

 Day-to-day restaurant operations will have to take into account various social distancing policies and procedures.
 In China and South Korea, some restaurants have installed glass or plastic barriers on tables to maintain social distancing in dining rooms.
 In the U.S., many restaurants are at 50% capacity or less, with tables placed at least 6 feet apart from each other.
 Additionally, guests sitting face-to-face must be at least 6 feet apart.
 Some restaurants have gotten quite creative with their social distancing measures.
 For example, a cafe in Germany provides customers with hats that have pool noodles attached to encourage physical distancing, while a restaurant in Maryland put inflated tubes around tables.

 Implementing and communicating new hygiene guidelines for kitchen and dining room